docker-archive/classicswarm/docs/discovery.md

 2. Create each node and join them to the cluster.

     On each of your nodes, start the swarm agent.
-The node IP address doesn't have to be public (eg. 192.168.0.X) but the the Swarm manager must be able to access it.
+The node IP address doesn't have to be public (e.g. 192.168.0.X) but the the Swarm manager must be able to access it.

         $ swarm join --advertise=<node_ip:2375> token://<cluster_id>